 Bolti delivers casks of wine from a wine merchant to various taverns and households in the city.
-He does not own his own wagon, nor does he deliver to the Four Corners.
+He does not own his own wagon, and knows nothing useful about the Four Corners.

 33. Luco Fortinbras

 This corner building has only one floor, with two shuttered windows that look like they have taken considerable damage from passers-by, including the name "Bertrand" carved into one of them.
 The building is made of brick covered in plaster, which has been broken away in spots.
 The roof is of wooden shingles.